Christopher Cross: Early musical career

 Geppert, bassist Andy Salmon, and keyboardist Rob Meurer met in San Antonio when they were still teens.
 Geppert and Salmon became bandmates in Flash, with Geppert on guitar.
 Together, they formed Christopher Cross as a band and moved to Austin, where they added drummer Tommy Taylor.
-There, they played covers for cash while recording demo versions of original songs at Austin's Pecan Street Studios, which they shopped to record labels.
+There, they played covers for cash while recording demo versions of original songs at Austin's Odyssey Sound, which later became Pecan Street Studio, which they shipped to record labels.
 Though they considered themselves a band, Warner Bros. signed Christopher Cross as a solo artist in early 1979.

 Although best known for his vocals and songwriting, Cross is also a skilled guitarist.
-Donald Fagen and Walter Becker of Steely Dan invited Cross to play on their albums, but Cross declined.
-Cross also substituted for Richie Blackmore during a Deep Purple concert in 1970 when Blackmore fell ill.
+Donald Fagen and Walter Becker of Steely Dan invited Cross to play on their albums, but Cross declined because "he was so intimidated, afraid to do it."
+Cross also substituted for Ritchie Blackmore during a Deep Purple concert in 1970 when Blackmore fell ill.

+Cross was the original owner of fellow Austin guitarist Stevie Ray Vaughan's "Number One" 1962/1963 hybrid Fender Stratocaster.
+Vaughan purchased the guitar at Ray Hennig's Heart of Texas Music in Austin in 1974, only one day after Cross had traded the guitar for a Gibson Les Paul.